frederic-perez/AmE-dictionary/data/idioms.md

 __go at (something)__ :two: To engage in or undertake something with great energy, enthusiasm, or vigor. _I’d been going at the report for two days straight when my computer suddenly crashed and wiped out half my work!_
 __go at it hammer and tongs__ :two: To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
 An allusion to the force with which a blacksmith strikes metal using a hammer and tongs.
 __go back to square one__ To start from the beginning.
+__go back to the well__ To return to some proven and reliable source of success, talent, good fortune, etc.
 __go ballistic__ :two::hammer:
 __go balls-out__ _I resolved to go balls-out on this retreat._
-__go bananas__
+__go bananas__ :two::hammer:
-__go berserk__ :three::hammer:
+__go berserk__ :four::hammer:
-__go between__ One who serves as a messenger between two people or groups.
+__go between__ :two: One who serves as a messenger between two people or groups.
 In this usage, the words are usually hyphenated. _I’m sick of being a go-between for you and Dad—can you please just talk to him directly?_
 __go blooey__ _slang_ To go completely awry; to totally fail. _Plans for the gala went blooey after our chief donor backed out and took his millions with him._
 __go both ways__ __1__ A bisexual person who is attracted to both men and women. __2__ Something that has two functions or purposes.
 For example, an all-purpose cleaner can be said to “go both ways” because it can be used to clean multiple surfaces.
 __go cold turkey__ :two::hammer: